 Use Washable Art Supplies

-This is probably the best tip I have to offer.
+This is probably the best messy play ideas or tip I have to offer.
 Moms often ask me how I keep the girls clothes from getting stained during all of these activities.

 Cover Them Up for Messy Play

 Also, sometimes you may still want to take your children out later in the day and don’t want their clothes to be covered in paint, even if it will wash out later.
 Cover them up using an old shirt or a store bought art smock.

-Seal Up Messy Play
+Seal Up the Mess

 Sensory Bags are a great way to allow children to explore messy materials with NO MESS!
 They are inexpensive and very easy to make too!
 We have made a variety and used them in so many ways!

 The best part – once they are done I pull out a dry mop and use the spilled water to quick clean the floor.
 You can also include cleaning up as part of the activity!

-Limit Materials during Messy Play
+Limit Materials During Play

 What I do instead is give them materials in tiny amounts.
 I give them a small amount of paint and then replenish their supply during the activity as they need it.

 Keep Messy Play Simple

 On or near carpet play dough could be trouble but if given to a child to explore while seated at the table it is actually not a messy activity at all.
 The same rule applies for markers or crayons.

 I love the messy stuff and not just for my kids.
 I love goop and I can’t keep my hands out of water beads.
-Play alongside your little one and make the most of the messy play time!
+Play alongside your little one, take in their ideas and make the most of the messy play time!